Chaintech-Network/QRKitComposeMultiplatform/README.md

 * `overlayShape`: Defines the shape of the overlay that appears over the camera view.
 Square and Rectangle<br>
 * `overlayColor`: The color of the overlay that dims the area around the scanning region.
 The default is a semi-transparent black color.<br>
 * `overlayBorderColor`: The color of the border around the scanning region.
 The default is white.<br>
-* `overlayBorderColor`: Allows the user to provide a custom overlay design.
+* `customOverlay`: Allows the user to provide a custom overlay design.
 If no custom overlay is provided, a default one is applied.<br>

 🔗 For more details, follow the implementation in [QrScannerScreen.kt](https://github.com/Chaintech-Network/QRKitComposeMultiplatform_org/blob/qrkit/composeApp/src/commonMain/kotlin/org/qrcodedemo/app/ui/QrScannerScreen.kt)